 This model also prepares mobility providers and carsharing companies to migrate to hybrid autonomous and human-driven fleets, as the business KPIs are mostly the same, with vehicle utilization and revenue-per-vehicle.
 Sharing will become the norm because that is what will make the services most efficient and profitable.
 The only element that changes when moving from professional ride-hailing to robo-taxi services is who or what is driving the vehicle.

 In order for new mobility services to reduce traffic and pollution in cities, the services will have to be shared.
 Ride-hailing will migrate to all or mostly pooled services in order to reduce traffic and electric autonomous vehicles will enable these services to reduce pollution as well.
 The result will be cleaner cities with open streets.

 Who do you think will be the operators of robo-taxi fleets of tomorrow?

-This is a good question.
-When it comes to autonomous mobility, the focus of the public and many would-be service providers has been on vehicle safety and performance.
-Less attention has been paid to the question of how the vehicles will work together as fleets to deliver shared services that will reduce congestion and pollution and ween people away from private automobile ownership.
+When it comes to fully autonomous mobility, the focus of the public and many would-be service providers has been on vehicle safety and performance.
+Analyzing how the vehicles will work together to deliver shared mobility services is very important.
+As well as how they will reduce congestion, and pollution and encourage people to move away from private automobile ownership.

 Some of the businesses best positioned to deliver robo-taxi services may surprise you.
 It might not be today’s ride-hailing giants as their business models don’t involve vehicle ownership and their technology doesn’t really allow the optimized dispatching and ride-matching that shared mobility requires.
 Also, they cannot guarantee passenger service levels such as wait times and ride times or fleet KPIs like vehicle utilization.